manuerwin/joplin-plugin-attache/README.md

 Important: this step has NOT updated your Notes, you will see the resource reference within any note still exists, however the preview of the note/resource will show a placeholder icon.

 Synchronisation is automatically started for you, you'll see remote resources being deleted.

+Note: a .REPLACE file is created in this sub-directory for each of the resources you are replacing, you can ignore these.

 ### Step Two - creating resources
 After the above synchronisation has finished, the plugin will create each resource within Joplin, and move your source file to the `Step 2 - Resource Replaced` sub-directory.